FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 California's three defensible space zones under PRC 4291 and the Zone Zero regulations now taking effect.

-See how FireRoofs approaches Zone Zero compliance for WUI properties.
+See how FireRoofs approaches Zone Zero for WUI properties.

 SB 429: The Wildfire Public Model Act (Effective January 1, 2026)